emhill/151-Su15/src/morea/02.OO-intro/wod1.md

 2. Run the program to verify your changes.
 3. Export your program by right-clicking on your project folder, and selecting “Export > General > Archive File”.
 Name the file “HelloWorld_uLogin.zip”.
 4. Submit your zip file to moodle.
-5. Note stop time.

 <!--1. *Stop your timer*-->

-{% include wod-times.html Rx="<3 min" Av="3-5 min" Sd="5-10 min" DNF="10+ min" %}

 <!--## Demonstration

-Once you've finished doing the WOD a single time, watch me do it:
+Once you've finished doing the HW a single time, watch me do it:

 {% include youtube.html id="lbh5q9Lj-As" %}